Magnesium chloride: Ice control

 Magnesium chloride is used for low-temperature de-icing of highways, sidewalks, and parking lots.
-When highways are treacherous due to icy conditions, magnesium chloride is applied to help prevent ice from bonding to the pavement, allowing snow plows to clear treated roads more efficiently.
+When highways have dangerous ice buildup, road maintainers apply magnesium chloride to deter ice from bonding to the pavement, allowing snow plows to clear treated roads more efficiently.

 For the purpose of preventing ice from forming on pavement, magnesium chloride is applied in three ways: anti-icing, which involves spreading it on roads to prevent snow from sticking and forming; prewetting, which means a liquid formulation of magnesium chloride is sprayed directly onto salt as it is being spread onto roadway pavement, wetting the salt so that it sticks to the road; and pretreating, when magnesium chloride and salt are mixed together before they are loaded onto trucks and spread onto paved roads.
 Calcium chloride damages concrete twice as fast as magnesium chloride.
 The amount of magnesium chloride is supposed to be controlled when it is used for de-icing as it may cause pollution to the environment.

 Nutrition and medicine

 Magnesium chloride is used in nutraceutical and pharmaceutical preparations.
+The hexahydrate is sometimes advertised as "magnesium oil".
+Magnesium Chloride is also an electrolyte.

 Cuisine

 Magnesium chloride (E511) is an important coagulant used in the preparation of tofu from soy milk.

 In Japan it is sold as nigari (にがり, derived from the Japanese word for "bitter"), a white powder produced from seawater after the sodium chloride has been removed, and the water evaporated.
 In China, it is called lushui (卤水).

-Nigari or Iushui is, in fact, natural magnesium chloride, meaning that it is not completely refined (it contains up to 5% magnesium sulfate and various minerals).
+Nigari or Lushui is, in fact, natural magnesium chloride, meaning that it is not completely refined (it contains up to 5% magnesium sulfate and various minerals).
 The crystals originate from lakes in the Chinese province of Qinghai, to be then reworked in Japan.

-It is an inexpensive dietary supplement providing magnesium, hence its interest in view of a general deficit in our current consumption (to be in full health, the human body must in particular benefit from a balance between calcium and magnesium).
-It is also an ingredient in baby formula milk.